Hadrien-Cr/Hadrien-Cr..github.io/_posts/2024-04-14-BayesianOptimization.md

 ### What acquisition functions to choose ?

 An acquisition function should only take as an input the current distribution estimates of the functions values.
-A simple way is to value the zones of the domain where the estimate $\mu (x)$ is high, but the score should also be high if the estimate is uncertain.
+A simple way is to value the zones of the domain where the estimate $$\mu (x)$$ is high, but the score should also be high if the estimate is uncertain.

 Here is a list of common acquisition functions: